🧭 Introduction

 Since, as data scientists, we may not have the domain knowledge to answer all the questions, we can invite other people to provide feedback on the model we created.
 Collecting domain feedback on the model is critical for a robust deployment and avoiding nasty surprises at production time.

-In the screenshot above, we see a customer service manager providing feedback that tweets containing “copy and paste” are quite common and often misclassified.
-After a bit of investigation, the manager says that people are often complaining about customer service replies that are just copy-paste of existing templates.
-In that case, it can be really interesting for the data scientist to test the performance of the model on the tweets that contain “copy and paste”.
+In the screenshot above, we see a customer service manager providing feedback that these kind of tweets, which contain information about long waiting time, are sometimes misclassified.
+After a bit of investigation, the manager told us, which timing is appropriate.
+In that case, it can be really interesting for the data scientist to test the performance of the model on the tweets, which contain information about abnormal waiting time, but do not have explicit negative sentiment.

 Once you’re satisfied with your model, Giskard opened up an API that you can use to execute the tests either in the CI/CD pipeline or at run-time for monitoring purposes.
 You can also log all these metrics in your favorite experiment tracking tool.